 You are wandering here and there to look for any new job opportunity.
-You might have come across your friends, relatives, or any of your acquaintances, or this might have happened with you too, that after joining a company you feel depressed and devastated and want to leave your current organization as early as possible, you are not happy in your job at all.
-We tried to find some answers to why do you want to leave your company within six months of joining?
+You might have come across your friends, relatives, or any of your acquaintances, or this might have happened to you too, that after joining a company, you feel depressed and devastated and want to leave your current organization as early as possible; you are not happy in your job at all.
+We tried to find answers to why you want to leave your company within six months of joining.

-This is a grave issue these days a lot of people are facing and complaining.
+This is a grave issue these days that a lot of people are facing and complaining about.
 Why is this happening?
-When you are jobless, you want a job, whatever the company’s profile and pay packages they offer, because you want to make your space in the job market.
+When you are jobless, you want a job, whatever the company’s profile and pay packages offer, because you want to make your space in the job market.

 I have seen many people don’t even read the job description, or they don’t even ask in the interview what their work profile would be.
 Sometimes companies also do not reveal all about the job profile.
 Once you are on board, you are surprised that you need to perform the tasks you never imagined in your wildest dream or different from what the job profile company promised or the work conditions for which you are not prepared or comfortable.